Ebola virus disease in Mali: In Bamako

 On 12 November, Mali confirmed its second and third deaths from Ebola: an imam from Guinea, and a nurse who was treating him at a clinic in Mali's capital city Bamako.
 The cases are unrelated to the earlier case in Kayes.

 A nurse in Bamako who had treated the imam subsequently fell ill; on 11 November he tested positive for Ebola and died on the same day.
 A second case was confirmed in a doctor who also worked at the clinic and treated the imam.
 He developed symptoms on 5 November and died on 20 November.

 By 12 November, 90 contacts had been quarantined across the city of Bamako, including about 20 U.N. peacekeepers who were treated at the clinic for injuries sustained while on duty.
 The government placed both the clinic and the imam's mosque in full lock-down.
 Contact tracing has been hampered because the imam died two weeks prior to his diagnosis; he was not suspected of having Ebola until the nurse tested positive for the disease.
 He was buried with full traditional rites, including washing the body, and may have exposed many mourners to the virus.

 On 19 November, the WHO updated the status of cases in Mali.
 The imam was reclassified and not counted in Mali, but considered a Guinea case.
 The second case in Mali was that of the nurse who treated the imam, and the doctor who treated the imam was the third case.
 The next three cases were related to the imam as well: a man who had visited the imam while he was in hospital, his wife, and his son.
 Ebola infection was laboratory-confirmed in the wife and the son.
 As of 15 November, a total of 407 possible contacts are being traced, according to an official health ministry report.
-On 18 November, the number of contacts was raised to 600 people that were being monitored.
+On 18 November, the number of contacts was raised to nearly 600 people that were being monitored.